 On April 7, 2022, at Lincoln Center's Alice Tully Hall in New York City, the University of Michigan Men's Glee Club will give the world premiere of To Repair, a multi-movement work reflecting on what is necessary to bring repair to Black communities in America written by composer and educator Tesfa Wondemagegnehu.

 Members of the choral and vocal music communities have responded with an outpouring of compassion and support for the people of Ukraine, as the world witnesses heartbreaking violence and loss of life in the wake of Russia’s brutal invasion.

 Resources for Relief Efforts

 Organizations and individuals in our field with particular knowledge of the region have been sharing their recommendations on ways that people can contribute to much-needed relief efforts to assist Ukrainians.
 We share the resources that we have seen thus far below.

 On Tuesday, January 11, 2022, the National Endowment for the Arts announced the recipients of its first round of 2022 grants.
 Chorus America is honored to be a recipient of a $90,000 Grants for Art Projects award, among nearly $33.2 million awarded to individuals and arts organizations across the United States.
-We are thrilled to see many choral organizations and partners present in the list of awarded grants, including:

 As early as May 2020, researchers identified COVID-19 to be highly transmissible through singing and choral musicians had to pivot quickly.
 Overnight, music educators and choral conductors became experts in planning asynchronous Zoom rehearsals and producing virtual choirs, allowing their ensembles to continue creating through the pandemic.